cyberAkeshan/LIG_docu/README.md

 ### 3.1 Functionality

-#### 3.1.1 Dashboard
+#### 3.1.1 List Overview

-The start page of DHBWorld should consist of small information-blocks from all parts of the app.
-This will be realised in form of customizible dashboard.
-User can configurate visible blocks there.
+The start page of listItGrocery will be an empty page only with an action bar and an add button at the beginning.
+The user can add lists via the add button with a name.

 **Use Cases:**
 * *[View personal Information:](https://github.com/inFumumVerti/DHBWorld-Docu/blob/main/Use%20Cases/View%20personal%20information.md)* User can save important personal Information and view his personal information he saved earlier